WarrenWeckesser/numerand/README.md

 # Random spaced samples

-The function `numerand.random_spaced(low, high, delta, n, size)` generates n samples from the interval [low, high] such the spacing between samples is at least delta.
+The function `numerand.random_spaced(low, high, delta, n, size=None, rng=None)`
+generates n numbers from the interval [low, high] such the spacing between each pair of numbers is at least delta.
 (The samples are sorted; shuffle them after they are generated if that is required.)

 The script `random_spaced_demo.py` in the `examples` directory generates the following plot.